 (11) If a failure occurs at the QSE or sub-QSE level, as part of any compliance review ERCOT shall identify the individual Resource(s) responsible for the failure.
 QSEs representing Resources providing FFR will have an opportunity to provide ERCOT with site-specific high resolution data (at least 32 samples per second) for further analysis.
 Regardless of the QSE’s or sub-QSE level performance, ERCOT may require any individual Resource that fails to meet its FFR performance criteria to submit a corrective action plan and may suspend a Resource’s qualification to provide FFR for a pattern of non-performance.

-2.3.1.2.1 Limit on Generation Resources and Controllable Load Resources Providing RRS
+2.3.1.2.1 Limits on Generation Resources, ESRs, and Controllable Load Resources Providing RRS

-(1) ERCOT shall establish MW limits on individual Resource’s ability to provide RRS using Primary Frequency Response.
-The MW limit shall be based on Generating Resource and Controllable Load Resource performance during Frequency Measurable Events (FME).
+(1) For each individual Resource, ERCOT shall establish a MW limit for the maximum quantity the Resourec can provide RRS using Primary Frequency Response.
+The MW limit shall be based on the performance of the Generation Resource, ESR, or Controllable Load Resource during Frequency Measurable Events (FME).

-(2) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its High Sustained Limit (HSL) for any newly RRS-qualified Generation Resource or Generation Resource not yet evaluated per Section 8, Attachment N, Procedure for Calculating RRS Limits for Individual Resources, for measuring actual performance.
+(2) The default maximum MW limit of Primary Frequency Response shall be set to 20% of its High Sustained Limit (HSL) for any newly RRS-qualified Generation Resource or ESR or Generation Resource or ESR not yet evaluated per Section 8, Attachment N, Procedure for Calculating RRS Limits for Individual Resources, for measuring actual performance.

 (3) A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide.